dotnet/docs/docs/framework/winforms/controls/bindingnavigator-control-overview-windows-forms.md

 You can use the <xref:System.Windows.Forms.BindingNavigator> control to create a standardized means for users to search and change data on a Windows Form.
 You frequently use <xref:System.Windows.Forms.BindingNavigator> with the <xref:System.Windows.Forms.BindingSource> component to enable users to move through data records on a form and interact with the records.

 ## How the BindingNavigator Works

  The <xref:System.Windows.Forms.BindingNavigator> control is composed of a <xref:System.Windows.Forms.ToolStrip> with a series of <xref:System.Windows.Forms.ToolStripItem> objects for most of the common data-related actions: adding data, deleting data, and navigating through data.
 By default, the <xref:System.Windows.Forms.BindingNavigator> control contains these standard buttons.
-The following screen shot shows the <xref:System.Windows.Forms.BindingNavigator> control on a form.
+The following screenshot shows the <xref:System.Windows.Forms.BindingNavigator> control on a form:

  ![Screenshot showing the BindingNavigator Control.](./media/bindingnavigator-control-overview-windows-forms/bindingnavigator-control-form.gif)